quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 version negotiation error.

-If the client received and acted on a Version Negotiation packet, the client MUST validate the server's Other Versions field.
-The Other Versions field is validated by confirming that the client would have attempted the same version with knowledge of the versions the server supports.
-That is, the client would have selected the same version if it received a Version Negotiation packet that listed the versions in the server's Other Versions field, plus the negotiated version.
+If the client received and acted on a Version Negotiation packet, the client MUST validate the server's Available Versions field.
+The Available Versions field is validated by confirming that the client would have attempted the same version with knowledge of the versions the server supports.
+That is, the client would have selected the same version if it received a Version Negotiation packet that listed the versions in the server's Available Versions field, plus the negotiated version.
 If the client would have selected a different version, the client MUST close the connection with a version negotiation error.
-In particular, if the client reacted to a Version Negotiation packet and the server's Other Versions field is empty, the client MUST close the connection with a version negotiation error.
+In particular, if the client reacted to a Version Negotiation packet and the server's Available Versions field is empty, the client MUST close the connection with a version negotiation error.
 These connection closures prevent an attacker from being able to use forged Version Negotiation packets to force a version downgrade.

 As an example, let's assume a client supports hypothetical QUIC versions 10, 12, and 14 with a preference for higher versions.
 The client initiates a connection